Must. Be. Productive. But I'm so stressed out!

 In addition to relaxation techniques, it may be helpful to pinpoint what specifically is causing you to feel so stressed out.
 For example, you mentioned that you feel like you need to work around the clock to stay on top of your schoolwork.
 Is your stress related to a lack of down time or pressure to do well academically or perhaps both?
 Are you taking a particularly challenging course load this semester or has school-related stress been an ongoing problem for you?

 Once you nail down the source of your worries, you can make life changes that get to the root of the problem and prevent stress from building up in the first place.
 For example, the difficulty balancing academics and personal time is a common source of stress for students.
 If time management is your biggest concern, you could try making a detailed schedule that lays out time for classes, studying, meals, exercise, and other activities you enjoy minute by minute for each upcoming week.
 Another option would be to set aside one of your commitments for a while to free up space in your schedule.
 Is there an activity that you can take a break from or a way to reduce your course load in the future?
 Taking control of your schedule may require some tough choices, but in return, hopefully you'll feel more at ease throughout the day.
-For more information, if you are a Columbia student, the Stressbusters Support Network might prove a helpful resource guide.
+For more information, if you are a Columbia student, the Stressbusters Links to Success might prove a helpful resource guide.
 In particular, check out the academics section.

 Stress has a pesky way of blurring the big picture, and magnifying troublesome details.
 To help you put things into perspective, you may want to talk with a counselor about your recent stress and panic attacks.
 Students at Columbia on the Morningside campus can make an appointment to talk with a clinician at Counseling and Psychological Services (CPS).
 They also offer a variety of support groups, including some related to stress and time management.
 While you're booking appointments, consider visiting a health care provider at Medical Services to treat your eczema.
 If you're a student on the Medical Center campus, contact the Mental Health Service and/or Student Health.